micheyang/boba-map/README.md

 # boba-map
-An app for tracking bubble tea drinks (HackGT7 project)
+An app for tracking bubble tea drinks created using Flutter.
+(HackGT7 project)